Khurshid Iqbal Andrabi

-Khurshid Iqbal Andrabi (born 15 July 1963) is an Indian academic, researcher, and former administrator who served as the 19th vice-chancellor of the University of Kashmir from 2014 to 2018.
+Khurshid Iqbal Andrabi (born 15 July 1963) is a Kashmiri academic, researcher, and former administrator who served as the 19th vice-chancellor of the University of Kashmir from 2014 to 2018.
 He is a professor in the Department of Biotechnology at the same university and a researcher in the field of cell signaling, with particular contributions to the study of the mTORC1 pathway and its role in cancer, diabetes, and aging.

 Early life and education

 Andrabi was born to Syed Habibullah Andrabi on 15 July 1963 in Srinagar, Jammu and Kashmir, India.
 He completed his master's degree in Biochemistry at the Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh in 1985, where he was awarded a gold medal and distinction.
 He went on to obtain a PhD in Biochemistry from PGIMER in 1990.

 Career

 Following his doctoral studies, Andrabi pursued postdoctoral research at several institutions, including Tufts University School of Medicine, Boston (1991–1992), Harvard Medical School - Massachusetts General Hospital (1992–1996), where he worked on insulin receptor signaling in collaboration with Nobel Laureate Edwin G. Krebs.
 He served as assistant professor of Ophthalmic Research at Cleveland Clinic Foundation, USA (1999–2000).

 On returning to India, he joined the University of Kashmir as faculty, where he played a pioneering role in establishing the Department of Biotechnology in 2003.
 The department later gained national recognition under the Department of Biotechnology (DBT).
 Prior to his appointment as vice-chancellor, he served as a director, research at the same university.

 He has supervised more than 25 doctoral and 20 MPhil students, published over 85 research papers.